 Generating the QR Code:

-Once I have the shared link from Dropbox in step three, I just paste the link into the QR Code Generator, choose a QR size and click the Generate the Code button.
-After that, just right click and copy the QR Code square and then paste it into a word processor for printing.
+Once I have the shared link from Dropbox in step three, I just paste the link into the QR Code Generator and click the Generate the Code button.
+After that, just right click and copy the QR Code square and then paste it into a word processor for printing or emailing.

 Could Students Send Files Back to You?